Kharmalina/Multiverse-Assessment-Portfolio/High-Paw/README.md

 - Step 6: Maintenance: The team maintain the application via cleaning the databases when needed and looking over website usage.
 This last step is the newest step for me, since this is a long-term step in the SDLC and will need constant and consistent vigilance and actions.

 ### Action
-- (*Action*) Explain the code you wrote to achieve your desired result
+- My main contributions revolved backend development and deployment.
+- Deployment
+    - Wrote the

 ### Result
 - (*Result*) Showcase your final application with its functionality